DevSauce-Official/Ias-Sauce/tools/osbuilder/node-builder/azure-linux/README.md

 ```
 pushd kata-containers/tools/osbuilder/igvm-builder
-./igvm_builder.sh -i
+sudo ./igvm_builder.sh -i
 popd
 ```

-This installs the latest release of the [IGVM tooling](https://github.com/microsoft/igvm-tooling/) using `pip3 install`.
-The tool can be uninstalled at any time by calling the script using the -u parameter.
+This command installs the latest release of the [IGVM tooling](https://github.com/microsoft/igvm-tooling/) using `pip3 install`.
+The tool can be uninstalled at any time by calling the script using the -u parameter instead.

 # Optional: Build and deploy the containerd fork from scratch